Ways to Raise Your Credit Score Quickly

 For additional guidance on improving your credit score to help you qualify for a home loan, you can talk to a housing counselor, who will offer advice based on your specific situation and help you determine the loan terms that best fit your objectives.
 Search for a HUD-approved counselor in your local area here.

-For more smart tips and information on qualifying for a home loan to make your big renovation plans possible, contact RenoFi today.
+Check out our awesome monthly payment calculator to see instantly how RenoFi loans increase the amount you can borrow and what those rates may look for you based on the factors we mentioned above.
+And for more smart tips and information on qualifying for a home loan to make your big renovation plans possible, contact RenoFi today.